 FLHSMV is the primary identity authority for more than 22.5 million Floridians.
 It’s also the main regulatory agency for the state’s drivers and vehicles.
 When Florida implemented an online portal to let residents renew vehicle license tags and perform other tasks remotely, the department needed a way to verify that users are who they say they are.

 FLHSMV initially adopted KBA, using an algorithm that automatically pulled data from a resident’s history with the agency.
 But some users had difficulty remembering details like the color of a car they owned 10 years ago.
-Although the department’s IT staff often tweaked the KBA algorithm to improve its effectiveness, the KBA question-and-answer time had to be increased from five minutes to 10 minutes for portal account creation.
+Although the department’s IT staff often tweaked the KBA algorithm to improve its effectiveness, the KBA question-and-answer time had to be increased from 5 minutes to 10 minutes for portal account creation.

 “We had to dedicate a significant number of call center staff to support users in the KBA process,” says Terrence Samuel, FLHSMV’s director of information systems administration.

 KBA had also grown susceptible to fraud.
-Cyber attacks and data breaches have made large volumes of stolen personal data available on the dark web and other illicit sources.
+Cyberattacks and data breaches have made large volumes of stolen personal data available on the dark web and other illicit sources.
 As a result, fraudsters using automation could circumvent KBA.
 This is among the reasons the National Institute of Standards and Technology (NIST) now discourages using KBA for identity verification.

 A NEW APPROACH TO IDENTITY

-FLHSMV conducted a data study with Socure to analyze the performance of the department’s existing identity verification solution against the Socure ID+ platform.
+FLHSMV conducted a data study with Socure to analyze the performance of the department’s existing identity verification solution against the Socure ID+ Platform.

-Extensive data: The platform’s identity database draws from hundreds of authoritative data sources to validate name, Social Security number, date of birth, email addresses, physical addresses, phone numbers, geolocation, IP addresses and device identifiers.
+Extensive data: The platform’s identity database draws from hundreds of authoritative data sources to validate name, social security number, date of birth, email addresses, physical addresses, phone numbers, geolocation, IP addresses and device identifiers.

 AI/ML and risk scoring: Intelligent algorithms built from these data points provide a holistic risk assessment to help agencies automatically decide to accept transaction requests, or to escalate them by asking a user to provide more data, such as an ID document and live photo.